m0ngr31/kanzi/README.md

 - Play/Shuffle audio and video playlists
 - "Party mode" for music (shuffle all)
 - Shuffle all episodes of a TV show
+- Play random TV show
-- Play random unwatched TV show
+- Play random TV show from a specific genre
-- Play random unwatched episode of a specific TV show
+- Play random episode of a specific TV show
 - Play specific episode of a TV show ('Play season 4 episode 10 of The Office')
-- Play random unwatched movie
+- Play random movie
 - Play random movie from a specific genre
 - Play specific movie
 - Play trailer for a movie in your library (*requires plugin.video.youtube addon*)